r-dube/pickingflowers/cnex.md

 \[6\]: Chinese professor stole hard drive secrets for Huawei, U.S. government charges.
 Timothy Lee.
 Ars Technica.
 September 9, 2019.

 \[7\]: Chinese professor pleads guilty to lying to FBI in Huawei-related case.
 Karen Freifeld.
 Reuters.
 December 4, 2020.

+\[8\]: As per \[6\], the first academician at the University of Texas at Arlington appears to be Hong Jiang.
+The second academician at the same university appears to be Song Jiang.
+Hong Jiang list his areas of research as "big data and large-scale computing, computer architecture, memory/storage and i/o systems, cloud and edge computing systems, systems support for big data analytics, hpc systems."
+Song Jiang lists his areas of research as "big data and large-scale computing, file and storage systems, os, hpc, and Management of Big Data."